 If you were injured in an accident through no fault of your own, you will likely be entitled to compensation from the person who caused the accident who is the Defendant.

 Personal injury cases can be complicated, which is why it is essential to seek the assistance of an experienced attorney.

-At the Law Firm of Flora Templeton Stuart, we have nearly 50 years of experience filing personal injury claims in Kentucky courts.
+At the Flora Templeton Stuart Injury Accident Lawyer, we have nearly 50 years of experience filing personal injury claims in Kentucky courts.
 We will work with you to develop your case, from beginning to end.
 Remember, we don’t recover our fees unless you win your case.
 Contact us today so we can help you fight for your maximum compensation.